 Ready to learn more?
 Let’s go!

-Before we get into the best pre med schools in Florida, you might be interested in what’s on offer in surrounding states.
-Check out our guide; 5 Best Pre Med Schools In Georgia for more information.
+Before we get into the best pre-med schools in Texas, you might be interested in what’s on offer in the surrounding states.
+Check out our guide; Best Pre-Med Schools in the USA for more information.

 |National University Rank:||30|

 |Average SAT score:||1310-1470|